pdee/pdee/doc/commands-python-mode.rst

 ---------------------
 Process block at point by a Python interpreter.

-Suitable for large output, doesn't mess up interactive shell.
+Suitable for large output, doesn’t mess up interactive shell.
 Output buffer not in comint-mode, displays "Fast"  by default

 py-execute-block-or-clause-fast
 -------------------------------
 Process block-or-clause at point by a Python interpreter.

-Suitable for large output, doesn't mess up interactive shell.
+Suitable for large output, doesn’t mess up interactive shell.
 Output buffer not in comint-mode, displays "Fast"  by default

 py-execute-class-fast
 ---------------------
 Process class at point by a Python interpreter.

-Suitable for large output, doesn't mess up interactive shell.
+Suitable for large output, doesn’t mess up interactive shell.
 Output buffer not in comint-mode, displays "Fast"  by default

 py-execute-clause-fast
 ----------------------
 Process clause at point by a Python interpreter.

-Suitable for large output, doesn't mess up interactive shell.
+Suitable for large output, doesn’t mess up interactive shell.
 Output buffer not in comint-mode, displays "Fast"  by default

 py-execute-def-fast
 -------------------
 Process def at point by a Python interpreter.

-Suitable for large output, doesn't mess up interactive shell.
+Suitable for large output, doesn’t mess up interactive shell.
 Output buffer not in comint-mode, displays "Fast"  by default

 py-execute-def-or-class-fast
 ----------------------------
 Process def-or-class at point by a Python interpreter.

-Suitable for large output, doesn't mess up interactive shell.
+Suitable for large output, doesn’t mess up interactive shell.
 Output buffer not in comint-mode, displays "Fast"  by default

 py-execute-expression-fast
 --------------------------
 Process expression at point by a Python interpreter.

-Suitable for large output, doesn't mess up interactive shell.
+Suitable for large output, doesn’t mess up interactive shell.
 Output buffer not in comint-mode, displays "Fast"  by default

 py-execute-partial-expression-fast
 ----------------------------------
 Process partial-expression at point by a Python interpreter.

-Suitable for large output, doesn't mess up interactive shell.
+Suitable for large output, doesn’t mess up interactive shell.
 Output buffer not in comint-mode, displays "Fast"  by default

 py-execute-section-fast
 -----------------------
 Process section at point by a Python interpreter.

-Suitable for large output, doesn't mess up interactive shell.
+Suitable for large output, doesn’t mess up interactive shell.
 Output buffer not in comint-mode, displays "Fast"  by default

 py-execute-statement-fast
 -------------------------
 Process statement at point by a Python interpreter.

-Suitable for large output, doesn't mess up interactive shell.
+Suitable for large output, doesn’t mess up interactive shell.
 Output buffer not in comint-mode, displays "Fast"  by default

 py-execute-top-level-fast
 -------------------------
 Process top-level at point by a Python interpreter.

-Suitable for large output, doesn't mess up interactive shell.
+Suitable for large output, doesn’t mess up interactive shell.
 Output buffer not in comint-mode, displays "Fast"  by default

 py-narrow-to-block